Deborah Frances-White

 Deborah Frances-White (born 10 December 1967) is a London-based comedian, author and screenwriter.
 She has both British and Australian citizenship.
 She hosts the podcasts Global Pillage and The Guilty Feminist.
 She wrote the 2018 comedy film Say My Name.

 Early life

 Frances-White was born in Australia and adopted at ten days old.
 She grew up in Brisbane, Queensland.
 Her family converted to Jehovah’s Witnesses when she was a teenager; Frances-White has since left the community and describes herself as an atheist.
+Her years in the denomination and how she left it were the focus of her 2012 Edinburgh Fringe stand-up comedy show and two of the episodes of her BBC Radio 4 show Deborah Frances-White Rolls the Dice.

 During her gap year, she moved to London and later studied English at Harris Manchester College, Oxford University.